wegiangb/NERC_EDI/README.md

 To do after hackathon

-### ·       Set up new AQ network
+### ·       Task 1 Set up new AQ network

-### ·       Analyse and optimise the pilot network
+### ·       Task 2 Analyse and optimise the pilot network

-### ·       Analyse irregular patterns in the network and impact the indoor ventilation system.
+### ·       Task 3 Analyse irregular patterns in the network and impact the indoor ventilation system.

 # WP 4 Citizen Science Initiative and Dashboard that includes Emoji Air Quality Index Map

 ## ·        Beginnings of the dashboard see http://airnode.co.uk/NERC_EDI/index.html

 ## ·        Lesson plans for the citizen science initaitve

 ## ·        Role out plan for the citizen science initiative

 To do after hackathon

-### ·       Complete Citizen Scinece Dashboard to monitor measurements and present analysis
+### ·       Task 1 Complete Citizen Scinece Dashboard to monitor measurements and present analysis

-### ·       Tests or class lessons to analyse AQ measurements and pre surveys
+### ·       Task 2 Tests or class lessons to analyse AQ measurements and pre surveys

-### ·       Mitigating experiments to reduce air pollution levels around School
+### ·       Task 3 Mitigating experiments to reduce air pollution levels around School

-### ·       Measuring experiments to teach pupils about measuring and complete more AQ measurements
+### ·       Task 4 Measuring experiments to teach pupils about measuring and complete more AQ measurements

-### ·       Individual analysis for pupils, parents and teachers to interact with parents the main influencers of pupils
+### ·       Task 5 Individual analysis for pupils, parents and teachers to interact with parents the main influencers of pupils

 ## Dashboard Map